CTSRD-CHERI/morello-early-performance-results/src/performance-analysis-spec/specific-hardware-and-software.md

 The following software and hardware configurations were used in these benchmarks.
-Specific hardware configurations employ a microarchitectural change eliminating a data-dependent exception issue as noted above.
+Some hardware configurations employ one or both of microarchitectural changes to eliminate a data-dependent exception issue or adjust store-queue depths, as noted above.

 ## Hybrid (aarch64) baseline ABI